Code Prediction by Feeding Trees to Transformers: Implementation and Datasets

 \subsection{Dataset}

-We train our models using the py150 dataset used in \citet{raychev2016probabilistic-deep3-eth-dt}.
+We train our models using the py150 dataset used in \cite{raychev2016probabilistic-deep3-eth-dt}.
 The dataset consists of 150k Python 2 source code files from GitHub repositories, along with their parsed ASTs, split into 100k for training and 50k for evaluation.
-From the ASTs extracted from the py150 dataset, we modify the AST to ensure that the internal nodes only has types and the leaf nodes only have values.
-For implementation details, please refer to Appendix\ref{sec:modifyast}.
-To incorporate large trees (greater than 1000 nodes), we deploy a technique adopted by \cite{alrfou2018characterlevel}, which slices a large tree into shorter segments with a sliding window to maintain part of the previous context.
-For implementation details, please refer to Appendix\ref{sec:splittrees}.
+In this work, we slightly modify the AST to ensure that the internal nodes only carry syntactic types and the leaf nodes only carry token values.
+To incorporate large trees (greater than 1000 nodes, which is the limit we chose for transformer window), we deploy a technique adopted by \cite{alrfou2018characterlevel}, which slices a large tree into shorter segments with a sliding window to maintain part of the previous context.

-We evaluate our models on two evaluation datasets: \begin{itemize} \item \textbf{py150}: We use the evaluation dataset used in \citet{raychev2016probabilistic-deep3-eth-dt}, which consists of 50k Python ASTs.
-We perform the two modifications as listed above before feeding them into our models, there are 16,003,628 leaf nodes. \item \textbf{internal}: We also created an evaluation dataset consisting of 5000 Python files from a code repository internal to FAcebook.
+We evaluate our models on two evaluation datasets: \begin{itemize} \item \textbf{py150}: We use the evaluation dataset used in \cite{raychev2016probabilistic-deep3-eth-dt}, which consists of 50k Python ASTs.
+After the modifications mentioned above, there are 16,003,628 leaf nodes. \item \textbf{internal}: We also created an evaluation dataset consisting of 5000 Python files from a code repository internal to Facebook.
 With this dataset, we can evaluate how our trained model can generalize to a different dataset, even if the code comes from disjoint projects.
-After the modifications, there are 1,669,085 leaf nodes. \end{itemize} Recent works~\citep{karampatsis2020big-bpe,hellendoorn2017are-deep-best} have divided evaluations into \textit{static} and \textit{dynamic}, where in the dynamic evaluations, the model continues to update its parameters during evaluation.
-This may increase accuracy by having the model adapt to the characteristics of the evaluation dataset.
-In our experiments, we choose to evaluate statically, and realize that evaluating dynamically may improve accuracy.
+After the modifications, there are 1,669,085 leaf nodes. \end{itemize}